monimoyd/EndGameAssignment/README.md

 The There are lot of scopes for improvements

 ## a.
-Choosing bigger sand dimension for state space:
+Choosing bigger dimension for state space:
-I have choosen 80x80 sand superimposed with isosceles triangle and numbered rating for state.
+I have choosen 80x80 patch from  sand superimposed with isosceles triangle and numbered rating for state.
 A bigger dimension of say 160x160 can be tried, which can give better performance

 ## b.
 Multiple Goals:
 Although during training I have used two goals, after hitting the first goal, the goal is changed to second goal.
 But in reality I saw goal is hit less number of times, so second goal has got very less exploration.
 Also, number of goals can be increased.
 To give equal weightage to all the chosen goals, one of the goals can be chosen randomly during episode